 What Will Throw off a Breathalyzer

 There are actually many, many things that can mess with breathalyzer results though, the only problem is that most of them make the results higher, not lower.
 In fact, drinking diet sodas, having a high fever, taking certain medications, fumes in the area, having diabetes, eating a low-carb diet and having acid reflux can all throw off a breathalyzer by giving you falsely high results.
-That’s why it’s important to write down every detail of your DUI experience before, during and after the traffic stop as soon as you can because things like these can help your Oceanside DUI attorney fight your breathalyzer results.
+That’s why it’s important to write down every detail of your DUI experience before, during and after the traffic stop as soon as you can because things like these can help your Oceanside DUI lawyer fight your breathalyzer results.

 As it turns out, there seems to only be one thing that can help lower the results of a breathalyzer.
 If you exercise or hyperventilate just before taking the test, your lungs will bring in new air that doesn’t have a chance to absorb as much of the alcohol in the capillaries of your lungs.
 Conversely, if you hold your breath before testing, you’ll actually get higher results.
 Obviously when you’ve been arrested on suspicion of drunk driving, you probably won’t be able to get the chance to run a marathon or do a full workout just before blowing into the breathalyzer, so exercising probably isn’t an option.
 But hyperventilating may help.
 That being said, police are generally on the lookout for this sort of thing and will usually make sure you breathe normally into the breath test, so it won’t really help you in most cases.